27medkamal/django-fsm-log/README.md

 ### Disabling logging for specific models

-By default transitions get recorded for all models.
+By default transitions are logged for all models.
 Logging can be disabled for specific models by adding their fully qualified name to `DJANGO_FSM_LOG_IGNORED_MODELS`.

 ```python